-There were no significant differences in the Toys Story (intentional) regarding the principal character's culpability between any two levels on the socio-economic level.
-There was unanimity' of opinion among the children in all three levels regarding the necessity of punishing the principal character.
+There were no significant differences in the Toys Story (intentional) regarding the principal character's culpability between any two levels on the socioeconomic level.
+There was unanimity of opinion among the children in all three levels regarding the necessity of punishing the principal character.

-A chi-square test was done in order to see if there were significant differences of opinion as to the culpability of the principal characters in each story.
-Children in the lower ($X^2 = 5.56$, p < .01) and the upper ($X^2 = 5.56$, p < .05) levels were quite definitely in favor of punishment while children in the middle level were almost evenly split as to whether punishment was necessary in the Broken Window A Story (accident).
-Children in all three levels agreed quite definitely that punishment was necessary in the Waterglass Story (carelessness) (Low: X^2 = 72.00, p< .001; Middle: X^2 = 64.22, p< .001 and High: $X^2 = 60.50$, p < .001) with more children in the lower level favoring punishment.
-The degree of agreement regarding the culpability of the principal character in the Toys Story (intentional) was almost unanimous for the children in all three socio-economic levels.
+A chi-square test reveal such that children in the lower (X^2 =5.56, p < .01) and the upper (X^2 =5.56, p < .05) levels were quite definitely in favor of punishment while children in the middle level were almost evenly split as to whether punishment was necessary in the Broken Window A Story (accident).
+Children in all three levels agreed quite definitely that punishment was necessary in the Waterglass Story (carelessness) (Low: $X^2 = 72.00$, p < .001; Middle: $X^2 = 64.22$, p < .001 and High: $X^2 = 60.50$, p < .001) with more children in the lower level favoring punishment.
+The degree of agreement regarding the culpability of the principal character in the Toys Story (intentional) was almost unanimous for the children in all three socioeconomic levels.